Real Tennis

 Within the four walls are a real tennis court and a squash court – the club is home to all levels of racket sports enthusiasts.

-The club has recently hosted a number of international events including The IRTPA Championships (the ‘fifth major’) in 2018 and 2017 as well as the Ladies World Championships in 2015.
+The club has hosted a number of international events including the IRTPA Championships (the ‘fifth major’), the Ladies World Championships and Tambour Tour as well as often hosting Pol Roger matches.

 Members: Book Here